Yasserelhaddar/Personal-AI-Newsletter/README.md

 # GitHub for repository content (MCP server)
 NEWSLETTER_GITHUB_TOKEN=ghp_...

-# Your domain for email sending
+# Your domain for email sending (optional - leave empty for development)
+# If not set, emails will be sent from onboarding@resend.dev (test email)
 NEWSLETTER_DOMAIN=yourdomain.com
 ```